quarpeeze/czech-pub/README.md

 - `demo/` - Provides an overview of the CZECH-PUB dataset and step-by-step demo of evaluation pipeline.
 - `tests/` - Tests.

+For development-side data processing and the historical benchmark-building workflow, see `development/DEVELOPMENT_WORKFLOW.md`.

 ## Demo